A Guide to General Psychiatric Management

-Developed to connect emotions and behaviors to stressors, GPM can be learned easily and can help most BPD patients
+Developed to connect emotions and behaviors to interpersonal problems, GPM can be learned easily to help borderline personality disorder patients

 General psychiatric management (GPM), also known as good psychiatric management, is a treatment for borderline personality disorder (BPD).

 BPD is a complex condition that can make everything about a person’s life feel unstable, including their emotions, sense of self, and relationships.
 While BPD is a serious illness, it is also highly treatable.

 As a generalist approach, GPM is easily learned by most clinicians and effective for treating most BPD patients.

 At the heart of GPM is the idea that most people with BPD will get better over time, and lasting change does not require intensive treatment.

 GPM therapists focus on patients’ hypersensitivity to what happens in relationships.